nalmeida/ssg5-test/README.md

 ## Deploy to Netlify

-Of course you need to have a Netlify account, connect it to your git repository and so on.
+Of course you must have a Netlify account, connect it to your git repository and so on.

 ### 1. Inside the **Continuous Deployment** of your project, config: